Socialist Australia

 What is income support?

-An income support payment is a regular payment that helps you with living costs.
+Income support takes the form a regular payment that helps you with living costs.
 However, in most countries the type of income support payment you receive depends on your circumstances.

 The right to income support requires a social security system.
 As a result, a country must, within its maximum available resources, ensure access to a social security scheme that provides a minimum essential level of benefits to all individuals and families.
 It must enable them to acquire at least essential health care, basic shelter and housing, water and sanitation, food and the most basic forms of education.